NFC Digital Document Signing Software

 Using our software examples you can easily sign any data and check that signature later.

-Furthermore, we provide PKCS module for integration into Adobe Acrobat Reader, so you can easily sign your PDF documents with few clicks using our uFR Series devices.
+Furthermore, we provide the PKCS module for integration into Adobe Acrobat Reader, so you can easily sign your PDF documents with few clicks using our uFR Series devices.

 µFR Series NFC Reader, uFR firmware version 3.9.53 or higher, uFR library version 4.3.8 or higher.